-The Company is completing a full multi-element suite, including whole rock geochemistry, rare earth elements and trace elements from the bottom of hole samples.
-This dataset will be applied in studies aimed to determine chemical zonation of the LALIC, to identify horizons that may be prospective for economic metal concentrations, both for Bryah and Australian Vanadium Limited.
+The Company has assayed the holes for a full multi-element suite, including whole rock geochemistry, rare earth elements and trace elements from the bottom of hole samples.
+This dataset will be applied in studies aimed to determine chemical zonation of the LALIC, to identify horizons that may be prospective for economic metal concentrations, both for Bryah and Australian Vanadium Limited2.